ctaylo21/jarvis/README.md

 ### Neovim Commands

+> Note: Several of the commands expect you to be in the directory you are working in.
+Fuzzy finding, for example, won't work as expected unless Neovim's current directory is correct.
+You can check that via `:pwd` inside of Neovim.
+>
+> Either open Neovim from the directory you want to work in, or set the directory once Neovim is open via the `:cd /path/to/directory` command.

 | Command      | Mode            | Tool                  | Description                              |
 | :----------- | :-------------- | :-------------------- | :--------------------------------------- |
 | `<Space>`    | normal          | NeoVim                | Page down                                |